illBeRoy/connvy/README.md

 });
 ```

 Connvy knows that the action isn't finished until the async function is done running, and therefore any changes to the stores are applied only **once the action is done running**; Therefore, your components will only rerender once the action is done running (and not show "half states").
+In addition, `actions.run` will return a promise that resolves once your action was finished, should you want to await upon it.

-This allows you to have peace of mind if your action is not atomic, as you will never have a situation where your component shows data from midpoint of an action.
+This also allows you to have peace of mind if your action is not atomic, as you will never have a situation where your component shows data from midpoint of an action.

-That said, actions do have a local copy of the stores, so any changes you make to them **are** reflected if you read the store **from within the action**.
-This means that, for instance, if you fetch all users, and then fetch all todos for a user, you can use `userStore.get(...)` inside the action, as it will contain the data that you stored in the users store.
+#### State Isolation During Action Execution
+While your action is running, connvy ensures complete state isolation over the affected stores.
+What does it mean?
+1. Any changes you make to the stores is stored locally until the action has finished successfully
+2. The stores are **locked for writing** outside of the action, meaning that no one else can `create`, `update` or `delete` any items in the affected store as long as your action is still ongoing (they will get an error)

+This has two benefits:
+1. Changes made to any of your stores while the action is still ongoing **are not reflected outside of it**, meaning that the stores are only updated once, after the action is done running
+2. In case you cancel the action (read about canceling actions [here](#canceling-actions)), the state is not

+That said, there's one thing you need to keep in mind: if you have side effects, they still occur, even if the action is not done yet.
+Things like requests, state updates, etc. - all of them will still occur immediately even if the action is still running.

 #### Hooking into Action State
 Async actions might take some time to complete, during which you might want to display some feedback to the user (for instance, a loader).
 You can do that by using a simple hook: